NikolasEnt/NikolasEnt.github.io/_posts/2018-02-20-Camera-model-identification-with-deep-learning.md

 The resulted predictions were averaged by mean square.
 Arithmetic mean was examined as well, but performed worse for the competition on the public leaderboard.

 It was observed that the predicted class distribution is near to equal.
 Hence, one may assume that there is equal number of images from each class.
 The altered images were considered as separate classes.
-So, there are 20 classes for images assignment and 132 images are expected for each class.
-Given the assumption, predictions where balanced.
+So, there are 20 classes for images assignment and 132 images are expected for each class (given 2640 images in the test set).
+Given the assumption, predictions where balanced for the final submission.
 See the [post][ClassBalancer] for details.

 ## Results

-As it was mentioned, my final submission is in top-3% on the leaderboard which is the best personal result on Kaggle so far and, what it mare important, a lot of useful lessons were learned during the challenge.
+As it was mentioned, my final submission is in top-3% on the [leaderboard][Leaderboard] which is the best personal result on Kaggle so far and, what is more important, a lot of useful lessons were learned during the challenge.
 Such as training models on AWS, competitions data science tricks as class balancing, etc.

 ## Further thoughts